Sunc4127/cloud_revision/Part8 Security.md

 # Authorization

-Authorisation is concerned with controlling access to resources based on policy.
+Authorization is concerned with controlling access to resources based on policy.